ranfdev/AudioMultiRoomJS/README.md

 ### Requirements
 The server can be run in linux,mac os and windows.
-The client can be used everywhere there is a browser that supports html5 (every latest browser does).
+The client can be used everywhere there is a browser that supports html5 and web components (every latest browser does).

-To run the server you also need:
+To run the server you need:
 * Nodejs
 * Npm
-* Bower

 ### Install the server
-It's really easy, just download the repository by cloning it or downloading the zip.
+It's really easy, just download the latest release from [here](https://github.com/ranfdev/AudioMultiRoomJS/releases).
-Then navigate to the folder you have downloaded/extracted the files, open a terminal and type `npm install`.
-Then `cd` to the client folder and type `bower install`.
+Then open a terminal and type `npm install downloaded-file`, where `downloaded-file` is the release you've just downloaded

 ### Configure the server
+##### Method 1 (easy)
+Use the settings page in the website
+##### Method 2 (hard/manual)
 Open the file `config.json` and change `your-music-folder` with your folder that contains all your music.
 That folder must not contain other folders and must contain only music files.